machinelearningprodigy/carrier.AI/README.md

-Here is the detailed README file for your project, with emojis included:

----

 # 🚀 AI-Powered Career Pathway Platform 🌟

 This project is a modern, AI-powered platform designed to help users explore career pathways based on their skills, interests, and experience levels.
 Powered by **Gemini AI**, this platform provides personalized recommendations and interactive skills assessment through a chat interface with an intelligent "Assesser."